What is the digestive system?

-The large intestine, or colon, is responsible for processing waste so that emptying the bowels is easy and convenient.
+The colon is responsible for processing waste so that emptying your bowels is easy and convenient.
 It’s a 6-foot long muscular tube that connects the small intestine to the rectum.

-The large intestine is made up of the cecum, the ascending (right) colon, the transverse (across) colon, the descending (left) colon, and the sigmoid colon, which connects to the rectum.
+The colon is made up of the cecum, the ascending (right) colon, the transverse (across) colon, the descending (left) colon, and the sigmoid colon, which connects to the rectum.

 Stool, or waste left over from the digestive process, is passed through the colon by means of peristalsis, first in a liquid state and ultimately in a solid form.
 As stool passes through the colon, water is removed.
 Stool is stored in the sigmoid (S-shaped) colon until a "mass movement" empties it into the rectum once or twice a day.